 Hurricane season in the Atlantic Ocean begins June 1 and runs until Nov.
 30. Officials agree that the best way to avoid catastrophic damage is to be proactive.

 "Advance planning and preparation are essential for protecting property, reducing risk and ultimately saving lives," National Weather Service officials said in the introduction the NWS hurricane guide for the Southeast.

 Charley English, former director of the Georgia Emergency Management Agency/Homeland Security said in a news release from 2014: "Learn your flood risk, create a ready kit for your home and car, and develop an evacuation and family communications plan."

-GEMA said in that release that research shows "69 percent of Georgians do not know designated evacuation routes from their community, and 67 percent have not arranged a family meeting place or reconnection plan."
+GEMA said in the release that research shows "69 percent of Georgians do not know designated evacuation routes from their community, and 67 percent have not arranged a family meeting place or reconnection plan."

 Ready Georgia provides a host of tools and information at its website.

-It recommends evacuation when:
+It recommends evacuation in these circumstances:

 • If you are directed by local authorities to do so.
 Be sure to follow their instructions.

 • If you live in a mobile home or temporary structure – such shelters are particularly hazardous during a hurricane no matter how well fastened to the ground.